1971 Dhaka University massacre: Warning, arresting and punishment of teachers

-For known connections with liberation force, Tikka Khan issued arrest orders against many teachers and arrested some of them.
-Among them there were Dr. Abul Khayer, Dr. Rafiqul Islam, Dr. K. A. M. Salauddin, Ahsanul Hoque, Giasuddin Ahmed, Jahrul Hoque and M. Shahidullah.
-Military Governor of East Pakistan Tikka Khan officially warned Professor Munir Chowdhury, Professor Nilima Ibrahim, Professor Shirajul Islam Chowdhury, and Professor Enamul Hoque.
-Dr. Abu Muhammah Habibullah was terminated.
-Professor Abdur Razzak (political scientist and later National Professor of Bangladesh) was sentenced in absentia to 14 years in jail for supporting the Bengali Independence movement.
+For known connections with pro-independence forces, Tikka Khan issued arrest orders against many teachers and arrested some of them.
+Among them there were Abul Khayer, Rafiqul Islam, K.A.
+M. Salauddin, Ahsanul Hoque, Giasuddin Ahmed, Jahrul Hoque and M. Shahidullah.
+Military Governor of East Pakistan Tikka Khan officially warned Munir Chowdhury, Nilima Ibrahim, Shirajul Islam Chowdhury and Enamul Hoque.
+Abu Muhammah Habibullah was terminated.
+Abdur Razzak (political scientist and later National Professor of Bangladesh) was sentenced in absentia to 14 years for supporting the Bengali Independence movement.

 Vice-chancellor during 1971

-After March 1971 Dhaka University was without any vice-chancellor.
+After March 1971, Dhaka University was without any vice-chancellor.
 In early March the vice-chancellor Justice Abu Sayed Chowdhury was at Geneva joining "United Nations Humanitarian Conference".
 In the middle of March he read news about death of two students.
 He immediately wrote his resignation letter to State's Education Secretary and fled to London leaving the conference.
-There he worked for Bangladeshi liberation.
+There he worked for Bangladeshi independence.
 After the independence of Bangladesh, he became the country's second president.

-Pakistan Army fetched Dr. Syed Sajjad Hussain the then VC of Rajshahi University in their convoy.
+Pakistan Army fetched Syed Sajjad Hussain, the then VC of Rajshahi University in their convoy.
 He was made VC of Dhaka University.
-University teachers who helped the Pakistan government included Dr. Hasan Zaman, Dr. Mohar Ali, Dr. A. K. M. Abdur Rahman, Dr. Abdul Bari, Dr. Mukbul Hossain, Dr. Saifuddin Joarder.
-Collaborator and VC Dr. Syed Sajjad Hussain, Dr. Hasan Zaman and Dr. Mohar Ali were arrested after the liberation of Bangladesh and exiled.
+University teachers who helped the Pakistan government included Hasan Zaman, Mohar Ali, A. K. M. Abdur Rahman, Abdul Bari, Mukbul Hossain, Saifuddin Joarder.
+Collaborator and Syed Sajjad Hussain, Hasan Zaman and Mohar Ali were arrested after the independence of Bangladesh and exiled.

 Massacre on 14 December 1971

 In December, it became clear to the Pakistan government that it would lose the war.
-When Dhaka University reopened on 2 July 1971, teachers who collaborated with the Pakistani army gathered at Nawab Abdul Gani Road to build up a list of intellectuals who supported the Independence movement.
+When Dhaka University reopened on 2 July 1971, teachers who collaborated with the Pakistani army gathered at Nawab Abdul Gani Road to prepare a list of intellectuals who supported the Independence movement.
 Until then, the Pakistan Army secretly trained a group of Pakistan-supporting madrasa, college and university students.
 This group was named Al Badar.
-At the verge of the December war Al-Badar members came out and selectively killed Bengali professors, doctors, engineers and many other intellectuals.
+Later, Al-Badr members came out and selectively killed Bengali professors, doctors, engineers and other intellectuals.
 Many of those killed were teachers of Dhaka University.

-On 14 December 1971, over 200 Bengali intellectuals including professors, journalists, doctors, artists, engineers, and writers were abducted from their homes in Dhaka by the Al-Badr militia and the Pakistan Army.
+On 14 December 1971, over 200 Bengali intellectuals including professors, journalists, doctors, artists, engineers and writers were abducted from their homes in Dhaka by the Al-Badr militia.
 This incident is known as the 1971 killing of Bengali intellectuals.
-Notable novelist Shahidullah Kaiser and playwright Munier Choudhury were among the victims.
+Novelist Shahidullah Kaiser and playwright Munier Choudhury were among the victims.
 They were taken blindfolded to torture cells in Mirpur, Mohammadpur, Nakhalpara, Rajarbagh and other locations in different parts of the city.
 Later they were executed en masse, most notably at Rayerbazar and Mirpur.
 In memory of the martyred intellectuals, 14 December is mourned in Bangladesh as Shaheed Buddhijibi Dibosh, or Day of the Martyred Intellectuals.